OceanGlidersCommunity/Salinity_SOP/sections/salinity_sensors_integration.md

 The GPCTD is installed between the pressure hull and the fairing in the aft-flooded payload bay.

 - insert image: "Figure xx: Unpumped CT-Sail mounted above the pressure hull on a Seaglider.
 (Isabelle Giddy)"

+#### Slocum
+On slocum gliders, an adaptation of the GPCTD, the Slocum Glider CTD, is installed beneath a wing on the lateral side of the glider.

+- insert image: "Fig. X: Slocum Glider CTD installed on a Slocum G2 beneath the wing.
+(Isabelle Giddy)"